 - Enjoy with maple syrup or berries!

-Can vegan pancake batter be made ahead of time?
+Can this pancake batter be made ahead of time?

 No, I don’t recommend making this batter ahead of time.
 The baking powder allows the batter to rise, and if you wait too long, it will start to deflate.

 Is spelt flour gluten free?